IQVIA (NYSE:IQV) Price Target Raised to $250.00

-IQVIA (NYSE:IQV) had its price target upped by Robert W. Baird from $238.00 to $250.00 in a research note released on Friday, The Fly reports.
-The firm currently has an outperform rating on the medical research company’s stock.
-The analysts noted that the move was a valuation call.
+IQVIA (NYSE:IQV) had its price target lifted by Mizuho from $218.00 to $250.00 in a research report sent to investors on Friday, The Fly reports.
+They currently have a buy rating on the medical research company’s stock.

-A number of other equities research analysts have also weighed in on the stock.
-Morgan Stanley boosted their price objective on shares of IQVIA from $205.00 to $220.00 and gave the stock an overweight rating in a report on Thursday, February 11th.
-KeyCorp raised IQVIA from a sector weight rating to an overweight rating and set a $218.00 price target on the stock in a research note on Monday, March 15th.
-Wells Fargo & Company lifted their target price on shares of IQVIA from $205.00 to $230.00 and gave the stock an overweight rating in a research note on Thursday, February 11th.
-Piper Sandler boosted their price objective on shares of IQVIA from $179.00 to $204.00 and gave the company a neutral rating in a research report on Thursday, February 11th.
-Finally, Stephens upgraded IQVIA from an equal weight rating to an overweight rating and boosted their price target for the company from $180.00 to $250.00 in a report on Thursday.
-Two investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-IQVIA presently has a consensus rating of Buy and an average target price of $222.44.
+A number of other equities research analysts also recently issued reports on IQV.
+Piper Sandler boosted their target price on shares of IQVIA from $179.00 to $204.00 and gave the company a neutral rating in a report on Thursday, February 11th.
+Morgan Stanley boosted their price objective on shares of IQVIA from $205.00 to $220.00 and gave the stock an overweight rating in a research note on Thursday, February 11th.
+KeyCorp upgraded shares of IQVIA from a sector weight rating to an overweight rating and set a $218.00 price objective for the company in a research note on Monday, March 15th.
+Wells Fargo & Company boosted their price objective on shares of IQVIA from $205.00 to $230.00 and gave the stock an overweight rating in a research note on Thursday, February 11th.
+Finally, Truist boosted their price objective on shares of IQVIA from $197.00 to $235.00 in a research note on Thursday, February 11th.
+Two equities research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus price target of $229.95.

 IQVIA Company Profile